emrgnt-cmplxty/automata/automata/docs/core/symbol/graph_builder.rst

 GraphBuilder
 ============

-``GraphBuilder`` is a class that helps construct a symbol graph based on a provided index.
-The class processes relationships among symbols such as caller-callee relationships and symbol occurrences.
-It also supports networkx graph operations and extraction.
+``GraphBuilder`` is a class within the ``automata.core.symbol.graph`` module that constructs a directed multi-graph, called a ``SymbolGraph``, from a corresponding Index.
+The ``SymbolGraph`` incorporates and represents the relationship between symbols in a python codebase.

 Overview
 --------

-``GraphBuilder`` accepts an ``Index`` object and a ``build_caller_relationships`` flag as inputs.
-It then builds relationships between the symbols within the index and constructs a graph representation.
-The output graph can be used for navigation, ranking, and manipulation.
+Upon instantiation, the ``GraphBuilder`` takes in an Index and a boolean flag indicating whether to build caller relationships or not.
+This class has one public method, ``build_graph``, which loops over all the ``Documents`` in the index of the graph initiating the construction of the graph by adding corresponding ``Symbol`` nodes to the graph.
+It also adds edges representing relationships, references, and calls between ``Symbol`` nodes.

 Related Symbols
 ---------------

+-  ``automata.core.symbol.graph.SymbolGraph``
 -  ``automata.core.symbol.parser.parse_symbol``
--  ``automata.core.symbol.graph._RelationshipManager``
--  ``automata.core.symbol.graph._OccurrenceManager``
--  ``automata.core.symbol.graph._CallerCalleeManager``
--  ``automata.core.symbol.base.Symbol``
--  ``automata.core.symbol.graph.SymbolGraph``
+-  ``automata.core.utils.filter_multi_digraph_by_symbols``

 Example
 -------

-Here is an example demonstrating how to create a ``GraphBuilder`` and build a graph from a given index.
+While no direct foundational example of ``GraphBuilder`` is available from the context, here is a conceptual example:

 .. code:: python

-   from automata.core.symbol.graph import GraphBuilder from automata.core.symbol.scip_pb2 import Index
+   from automata.core.symbol.graph import GraphBuilder from automata.core.symbol.scip_pb2 import Index  # Some test index

-   # Assuming a valid index object
-   index = Index()

-   # Instantiate GraphBuilder with caller relationships set to True
-   graph_builder = GraphBuilder(index, build_caller_relationships=True)
+   index = Index()  # Object of type Index builder = GraphBuilder(index, build_caller_relationships=True)

-   # Build the graph
+   graph = builder.build_graph()  # build the graph

-   graph = graph_builder.build_graph()
+The above example is a simplification, as in practice, you would populate the ``Index`` instance with the actual index data.

 Limitations
 -----------

-``GraphBuilder`` relies heavily on the accuracy and integrity of the provided index.
-If there are missing or corrupted elements within the index, the resulting graph may be incomplete or incorrect.
-Additionally, operations such as processing caller-callee relationships may be computationally expensive and should be used sparingly.
+While ``GraphBuilder`` helps in extracting desired relationships and references between ``Symbol`` nodes, its performance can be a hit for very large Indices, resulting in slow graph construction times.
+Another limitation is that it only supports the construction of directed multigraphs.

 Follow-up Questions:
 --------------------

+-  What is the specific role of the boolean flag ``build_caller_relationships`` in the construction of the graph?
--  Are there any alternatives to using networkx for constructing the graph?
+-  Are there any special type requirements for ``Document`` in the ``Index``?
+-  How does the construction of the ``SymbolGraph`` differ when ``build_caller_relationships`` is set to ``True`` vs ``False``?
--  Is it possible to improve the efficiency of graph operations such as processing caller-callee relationships?
+-  Is there an optimal way to construct the graph in terms of the density or sparsity of the Index document relationships?
+-  Could you provide example index data to use for a more concrete usage example of ``GraphBuilder``?